cotsog/WordPress-Pantheon/wp-content/plugins/wbounce/readme.txt

 * Fix: 'hidden_outside' analytics event was triggered to often.

 = 1.6 =
 * New feature: Popup animations.
 You find them under your styling tab.
-Merged pull request from @rahilwazir on Github (https://github.com/kevinweber/wbounce/pull/10).
+Merged pull request from @rahilwazir on Github (https://github.com/kevinweber/bounce/pull/10).
 * Allow shortcodes in "Template Total Override".

 = 1.5.1.5 =
-* Merged pull request from @dima-stefantsov on Github (https://github.com/kevinweber/wbounce/pull/7): wBounce can by default be disabled with post meta flag.
+* Merged pull request from @dima-stefantsov on Github (https://github.com/kevinweber/bounce/pull/7): bounce can by default be disabled with post meta flag.

 = 1.5.1.4 =
 * Fix: Cookie storage didn't work correctly when user has no Google Analytics script on his site but GA event tracking (in plugin settings) is enabled.